 Assemblymember Sandré Swanson, an Oakland Democrat and chair of the select committee, has a sense of urgency about the work.
 “There is no time to waste,” said Swanson when the panel was first convened.
 “In the face of demographic and social realities, California must lead the way in understanding and improving opportunities for Latino, Black, Asian Pacific Islander, and Native American youth.”

-Filed under: Achievement Gap, College and Career Preparation, Dropout prevention, Equity issues, Legislature, Bills, Partnership Academies, Poverty, Poverty, Race, Ethnicity, Reporting & Analysis, Research, Workforce preparation · Tags: School Discipline, Select Committee on Men and Boys of Color
+Filed under: Achievement Gap, College and Career Preparation, Dropout prevention, Equity issues, Legislature, Bills, Partnership Academies, Poverty, Race, Ethnicity, Reporting & Analysis, Research and Reports, Workforce preparation · Tags: Sandré Swanson, School Discipline, Select Committee on Men and Boys of Color